Cork Presidents

 home/Cork Presidents

-A native of Limerick, but had a lifelong association with the GAA in Cork city.
-The only president to die in office, he was a leading member of Cork County Committee during the 1890s, including a ten-year period as chairman.
-A nationalist and supporter of Parnell, he was prominent in the 1798 centenary celebrations in Cork and was a member of the Gaelic League and Young Ireland Society.
-He resigned from Central Council in 1895 in a protest over the 1894 All Ireland final.
+Originally from Limerick, Michael Deering became a central figure in Cork GAA, forging lifelong ties with the Association in Cork city.
+The only GAA president to pass away while in office, Deering served as Cork County Committee chairman for ten years during the 1890s.
+A staunch nationalist and supporter of Charles Stewart Parnell, he played a key role in the 1798 centenary celebrations in Cork.
+A member of the Gaelic League and the Young Ireland Society, he made a significant mark on cultural and political movements.
+Deering also demonstrated his principles by resigning from the Central Council in 1895 in protest over the controversial 1894 All-Ireland Final.

 © Copyright - Cork GAA.
 Designed By Sportlomo